Main ContentCBMH Director, Faculty, and Staff

 Sara Gleason, MD

-Dr. Sara Gleason is associate professor and vice chair for faculty development in the Department of Psychiatry and Human Behavior.
+Dr. Sara Gleason is professor, interim chair of the Department of Psychiatry and Human Behavior, and assistant vice chancellor for clinical affairs.
 She is the psychiatric consultant to the Asylum Hill Research Consortium.

 A graduate of the UMMC School of Medicine, Gleason completed her psychiatry residency at UMMC in 2008.
 She was a staff psychiatrist at the Mississippi State Hospital and at VA facilities in Jackson and Biloxi before returning to UMMC as a faculty member in 2016.
 Gleason is director of consultation-liaison psychiatry and attending physician for the inpatient medical-psychiatry unit.